mohi2code/PLC/README.md

 ## Boolean expressions & Comparison operators
 `equals` checks for equality between two variabls <br>
-`not equals` to check for inequality between two variables <br>
+`not equals` checks for inequality between two variables <br>
 `bigger than` returns true if left hand variable is bigger than the right hand variable <br>
-`less than` returns true if the left hand variable is less than the right <br>
+`less than` returns true if the left hand variable is less than the right hand variable <br>

 *example* <br>
 `number _students = 5` <br>